 Users with POP3 or IMAP accounts who created Outlook.com accounts using their own email address, to sync just their calendar and contacts have noticed a problem (bug!) after their account was migrated to the new server and opened in Outlook 2016: all replies use the Outlook.com account, not the account that downloaded the message.

-New messages use the correct email account but replies or forwards always come from the Outlook.com account, which may use an undeliverable address in the format of outlook_12AB34CDE56A8AA9@outlook.com.
-While you can select the correct account using the From selector, it's an extra step that should be unnecessary.
+New messages use the correct email account but replies or forwards always show as From the Outlook.com account.
+At this time, the correct From account is actually used, even though it displays the wrong account.
+Test it, and if it sends from the wrong account, select the correct account using the From selector.
+Yes, it's an extra step that should not be necessary.

 My best guess on the cause of this bug is that it is related to a new Outlook 2016 feature for Outlook.com accounts that lists all aliases for your Outlook.com account on the From selector, allowing you to use any of select any of the aliases to send from.
 (Exchange users have wanted the ability to send using the secondary addresses assigned to their mailboxes for years but it's only available in Outlook.com accounts at this time.
 Sorry.)